michaelchadwick/michaelchadwick/README.md

 - ⚡ Fun fact: ...
 -->

 - 👋 Hello!
 My name is Michael Chadwick, a.k.a.
-Nebyoolae, and I'm both a software developer and audio guy
+Nebyoolae, and I'm both a software dev and audio guy
 - 🎵 I like to make patterned, and sometimes unpatterned, air movements, and that interest crosses over into coding often
 - 🌱 I mainly do webdev, as I like seeing the fruits of my labor instantly and having it accessible anywhere Internet exists
 - 💬 Besides learning programming languages, I also really enjoy learning human languages, and am pretty active on [Duolingo](https://www.duolingo.com/profile/nebyoolae)